Tira-mi-su: caffeine-infused Italian dessert meaning 'Pick-me-up'

 #1 is improving energy levels.

-Importantly, nutritional therapy provides personalised, tailor-made advice instead of general recommendations designed for the general population.
-It encompasses lifestyle recommendations, some unrelated to foods such as exercise to sleep (but affecting metabolism), and some related to food, such as meal timings, eating windows, or dietary supplements (enzymes, vitamins) .
+lifestyle recommendations, some unrelated to foods but affecting metabolism (such as exercise and sleep), and some related to food, such as meal timings, eating windows, or dietary supplements (enzymes, vitamins) .

 PICK YOURSELF UP